syntevo/blog/_posts/2024/2024-11-20-smartgit-webinar-24.1.md

 - "smartgit"
 ---

 Discover how SmartGit can elevate your Git workflows!
-We're excited to invite you to an exclusive **free live webinar**, where we'll walk you through the highlights of SmartGit Release 24.1.
+We're excited to invite you to an exclusive **free live webinar** on **December 3rd**, where we'll walk you through the highlights of SmartGit Release 24.1.

 [**Register now for the free SmartGit webinar!**](https://zoom.us/webinar/register/9117321040303/WN_YXHOsaigRe-CL1D-wEA-Ag)